hindu-comm/mail_stream_advaita-l/2016/02/daxiNAmUrtti-maTha_U/110__shrImallalitAlAlitaH.md

 > have some contacts there, if you are interested.
 >

-​I wrote to Sringeri for technical help.
+I wrote to Sringeri for technical help.
 Have not received reply.
 Although, it is only a few days since I wrote.

 Any help is appreciated.